sf-wdi-19-20/modules/w7_d2_2_active_record_associations/one_to_many_challenges.md

 # One-to-Many Challenges

 Imagine we're creating an online order system for an e-commerce site.
-A customer loads up their shopping cart with *items* and a new *order* is created when they check out.
+A customer loads up their shopping cart with *items*, and a new *order* is created when they check out.
 So we know we'll have an `Order` model and an `Item` model (don't worry about the customer model for now).

 Here's what our models' attributes might look like:
   * `Order`: created_at